SwiftERM Hyper-personalisation for ecommerce email marketing

 Visitor 2 is a man from the UK who has browsed Nixon watches before, but never purchased.
 He is visiting the same site (not a separate landing page)…

-Notice how the two pages are different based on either the visitor’s demographic or previous behavior?
+Notice how the two pages are different based on either the visitor’s demographic or previous behaviour?
 That’s on-site (segmenting) personalisation in action.

 Why is this relevant?
 People are drowning in information and options.
 Personalisation reduces the amount of information and the number of options to help guide visitors through a funnel that’s designed just for them and their individual needs.